 Follow Up at Home

-You'll want a commitment from the trainer that they will provide clear and consistent rules for the dog which the dog owner can put in place once the dog is back home.
+You'll want a commitment from the trainer that he or she will provide clear and consistent rules for the dog which you can put in place once the dog is back home.
 When you get home, if you don't follow along with the training as set forth by the trainer, you will not be able to elicit the same good behavior from your dog.
-Make sure the trainer offers some sort of follow up that allows you to get in touch with questions or concerns after you bring your dog home.
+Make sure the trainer offers some sort of follow-up that allows you to get in touch with questions or concerns after you bring your dog home.